All Blog Posts

 One to two weeks.

-In our experience, people often underestimate how long it takes to make an app development brief.
+This is one thing that people often underestimate.
 The better and more transparent the brief, the less time it will take to fully understand your project and requirements.

 There are a few things that you’ll need to include no matter who you’re working with (things like contact and company info).
 But to give your development company a real understanding of your project, you’ll also need the following: